trychlos/pwix-accounts-ui/maintainer/Interfaces.md

 ## And now ?

-I publish the `pwix:accounts` package because I have worked a lot on it, and hope that someone will find it useful.
+I publish the `pwix:accounts-ui` package because I have worked a lot on it, and hope that someone will find it useful.
 Ideally, hope that someone will help me to improve it.

 So I do not believe this is a good idea to publish a package and say: "Caution, you cannot use it the usual way, and you have to accept to get rid of some other benefits".